HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 * **Child Item Synchronization** – Sometimes it is necessary to remove Items from Sitecore as part of a deployment.
 This property controls how TDS responds to Sitecore items in the target Sitecore that are not present in the Project.
 There are three choices for this property.
  * **NoChildSynchronization** – When this option is chosen, TDS will ignore any Sitecore items in the target Sitecore that are not in the TDS project.
- * **KeepAllChildrenSynchronized** – When this option is chosen, TDS will remove Sitecore items under the current item in the target Sitecore if the items don’t exist in the TDS project.
+ * **KeepAllChildrenSynchronized** – When this option is chosen, TDS will remove Sitecore items under the current item in the target Sitecore if the items don't exist in the TDS project.
 When set, this setting applies to the current item and all items under it.
  * **KeepDirectDescendantsSynchronized** – This option is very similar to **KeepAllChildrenSynchronized**.
 The main difference is that it applies to only the items directly under the current item, and will not be applied to items further down in the content tree.

 <div class="panel">